 - infection in the throat or upper respiratory tract

-Psoriasis is not infectious, and one child cannot transfer it to another.
-Therefore, there is no need to prevent contact between children who do and do not have the condition.
+Psoriasis is not contagious, and one child cannot transfer it to another.
+Therefore, there is no need to prevent contact between children.

 Instead, parents and caregivers should encourage the child to socialize with others, as this can help them build a support network and reduce feelings of isolation.